muhammadnoumandev4/wov_test_project/app/README.md

 ## Submitting you work

-You can send the complete exercise via mail to `lorenzo@worldofv.art` as a link to your fork on GitHub/GitLab/BitBucket.
+You can send the complete exercise via mail to `giacomobenati@mailbox.org` as a link to your fork on GitHub/GitLab/BitBucket.

 It's important that you use git to handle the versioning of the software.
 Don't push large commits, it's preferable to have small commits based on what you have done.